GalOren26/Gans-models-DL/README.md

     when run loccaly :
     1. from pip do - pip install tensorboard
-    2.open cmd on the same folder the files is runing-> and type tensorboard --logdir=logs/GAN_fashion_mnist this is the place where ecents will be save by default , you can change it in the cindig file.
+    2.open cmd on the same folder the files is runing-> and type tensorboard --logdir=logs/GAN_fashion_mnist this is the place where ecents will be save by default , you can change it in the config file.

- ### create new images from existing model
+ ## create new images from existing model
  As stated after each succeeded run of the model we save files for serialization for later usage- there are two files with the extantion .pt for genrator and critic/discrminator   acoordianly. to make new image you  can do it either through the ui or manualy by change 'load_existing_mode' parm  to true in the config which will made automaticly  new image in the directorty from the selected model in the pattern "{real/fake_image} from_model{model}_AT_{data}" model can be changed by change MODEL param in config file or through the ui .